dvidelabs/flatcc/README.md

 contents.
 It is used in [test_json.c] and also in [monster_test.c].
 See also [FlatBuffers Binary Format].

+As of April 2022, Googles flatc tool has implemented an `--annotate` feature.
+This provides an annotated hex dump given a binary buffer and a schema.
+The output can be used to troubleshoot and rule out or confirm suspected encoding bugs in the buffer at hand.
+The eclectic example in the [FlatBuffers Binary Format] document contains a hand written annotated example which inspired the `--annotate` feature, but it is not the exact same output format.
+Note also that `flatc` generated buffers tend to have vtables before the table it is referenced by, while flatcc normally packs all vtables at the end of the buffer for better padding and cache efficiency.

 ## File and Type Identifiers